arkency/posts/posts/2015-02-18-upgrade-capybara-webkit-to-1-dot-4-and-save-your-time.md

 After initial investigation it turned out that tests which were timing out on CI with 3 minutes limit of inactivity were passing given enough time (around 15 minutes).
 I used SSH to log into Circle CI instance and tried executing them myself to see that.
+So...

-So suddenly, one day, subset of our tests become really slow.
-How would that happen?
+**Suddenly, one day, subset of our tests become really slow.
+How would that happen?**

 I was stuck trying to figure out the reason when my coworker suggested that it might be related to problems with javascript files.
 At the same time I was